billybjork/pixel-toaster/README.md

 # pixel-toaster

 Say goodbye to memorizing complex FFmpeg flags or copying and pasting commands from ChatGPT!
-Just tell `pixel-toaster` what you want to do.
+Just tell `toast` what you want to do.

 **pixel-toaster** is a command-line tool that performs media conversions and manipulations using natural language prompts.
 It leverages the power of LLMs to translate your requests into FFmpeg commands, executes them, and even attempts to automatically fix errors by feeding them back to the LLM.